elastos/Elastos.DID.Swift.SDK/README.md

 Please notice that only the architectures of **x86-64** (simulator) and **amd64** (device) are supported.

-### 2.Import DID NDK
+### 2. Import DID NDK

-The directory **"Externals/HDKey"** would rely on native shared libraries built from upper steps and should have the following directory structure:
+The directory **"Externals/HDKey"** would rely on native shared libraries built from the upper steps and should have the following directory structure:

 ```
 Externals/HDKey